SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Vertical Mirror will invert the gravity on Dynamic bones.
+When enabled, **Vertical Mirror** will invert the gravity/force on Dynamic bones.

 </details>